 Puerto Bories, near Puerto Natales, Patagonia, Chile

-A fast five-minue drive from Puerto Natales, the launch-town for tourists bound for Torres del Paine National Park, The Singular Patagonia is an excellent alternative for travelers seeking to also know the local culture and other attractions outside the park.
+A fast five-minute drive from Puerto Natales, the launch-town for tourists bound for Torres del Paine National Park, The Singular Patagonia hotel is an excellent alternative for travelers seeking to also know the local culture and other attractions outside the park.

 But perhaps the most singular reason that makes this hotel different from any other I have ever come across in Chile is that it is actually a historic, tourist destination in its own right.